tommywalkie/AsteriaTest/README.md

 # AsteriaTest

-Technical test intended to showcase projects, their technical challenges and their biological models
+Technical test intended to showcase projects, their technical challenges and their biological models.

+Powered by Vite, React, Tailwind CSS and [React Flow](https://reactflow.dev/).

 ## Requirements